Student Application Process for Parents and Students

 The choice district must review all submitted applications and determine which will be accepted and rejected and if a lottery is necessary.

-- If by December 3 the Tier 1 applications number no more than the seats available, the choice district must send a Notice of Conditional Acceptance to each eligible applicant.
+- If by the application deadline the Tier 1 applications number no more than the seats available, the choice district must send a Notice of Conditional Acceptance to each eligible applicant.
 The Notice of Conditional Acceptance should include a Notice of Intent to Enroll Form for the parent or guardian to complete.
-The choice district must ensure you receive the Notice of Conditional Acceptance by December 20.
+The choice district must ensure you receive the Notice of Conditional Acceptance by December 21.

-If by December 3 the eligible applications number more than the seats available, the choice district must conduct a public lottery for those grades or programs in which the number of applications exceeds the number of available seats.
+If by the application deadline the eligible applications number more than the seats available, the choice district must conduct a public lottery for those grades or programs in which the number of applications exceeds the number of available seats.
 The results of the lottery will determine which students will be accepted as choice students for the following school year and which students will be placed on the waiting list.

 How the Lottery Works: